aciucaru/book-library/README.md

 # book-library
-C++ homework project taht simulate a bookstore.
+C++ homework project that simulate a bookstore.